webdriverio/expect-webdriverio/README.md

 ### Almost there

-- `$$` support
+- boilerplate projects

 ### Coming soon...

-- better text comparison error messages
 - css
 - cookie / localStorage ?
 - docs
-- boilerplate projects

 ### Also planned

+- more matchers
+- jasmine support
 - advanced matchers with regex
-- jasmine support
-- better multiremote support (if requested)
+- multiremote support (if requested)